AFLplusplus/AFLplusplus/docs/best_practices.md

 ### Fuzzing a target with source code available

 To learn how to fuzz a target if source code is available, see [fuzzing_in_depth.md](fuzzing_in_depth.md).

+### Fuzzing a target with dlopen instrumented libraries

+If a source code based fuzzing target loads instrumented libraries with dlopen() after the forkserver has been activated and non-colliding coverage instrumentation is used (PCGUARD (which is the default), or LTO), then this an issue, because this would enlarge the coverage map, but afl-fuzz doesn't know about it.

+The solution is to use `AFL_PRELOAD` for all dlopen()'ed libraries to ensure that all coverage targets are present on startup in the target, even if accessed only later with dlopen().

+For PCGUARD instrumentation `abort()` is called if this is detected, for LTO there will either be no coverage for the instrumented dlopen()'ed libraries or you will see lots of crashes in the UI.

+Note that this is not an issue if you use the inferiour `afl-gcc-fast`, `afl-gcc` or`AFL_LLVM_INSTRUMENT=CLASSIC/NGRAM/CTX afl-clang-fast` instrumentation.

 ### Fuzzing a binary-only target